Strider-CD/strider/docs/guides/providers/bitbucket.md

 ## Conclusion
 Strider offers plugins to integrate the platform with multiple services.
 Bitbucket is one of the platforms and connects seamless with the [strider-bitbucket]() plugin.
 Register your app on Bitbucket, configure your server with app key and app secret to authorize Strider with Bitbucket and you’re good to go.

-We want you have a smooth Strider experience.
-If you run into problems with the platform and connecting to Bitbucket, please let us know in the comments below or shoot out [@futurestud_io](https://twitter.com/futurestud_io).
-We’ll get in touch and help you make things work.